-Jon Bard is a litigator who counsels a broad array of clients, including commercial clients and individuals, across multiple industry platforms.
+Jon Bard is a litigator who counsels a broad array of clients across multiple industry platforms, including commercial clients and individuals.
 Jon’s practice focuses on professional liability defense, including the defense of legal malpractice claims, as well as complex personal injury and products liability defense.
 He has represented clients in all phases of litigation, including at the trial and appellate level.

 Jon also handles mass tort litigation claims involving exposure to toxic products, as well as matters involving first-party insurance coverage, complex business disputes, claims brought under the New York State Labor Law, and the defense of municipal and public entities.

 Prior to joining Barclay Damon, Jon practiced at a mid-size firm in Syracuse, New York, where he concentrated on civil litigation, including appeals, commercial disputes, and personal injury.
 He also consulted with businesses on trademark and copyright issues, including litigation and registrations, as well as immigration and naturalization law.

 - Obtained early dismissal of action by plaintiff who alleged claims of legal malpractice, breach of contract, breach of fiduciary duty, and fraud.

 - Part of litigation team that represented the relator in a False Claims Act against Guidant Corporation, venued in the District of Minnesota, arising out of sales of allegedly defective indwelling cardiac defibrillators to Medicare and the Veteran’s Administration from 2002 to 2007.